How To Grow Scotch Bonnet Peppers – Seed to Harvest

 If your plants show signs of sun stress, like sun scald or drooping leaves, move the plants out of the sun to recover.
 Try again the next day.

-Watering your scotch bonnets will be a regular chore.
+Watering your scotch bonnets will be a regular chore, especially for potted plants.
 As the plants are growing quickly, they will use a lot of water.
 However, over-watering can be a major issue for peppers.

 Buy our ebook: Growing Perfect Peppers